 I hope you have been inspired to check out this remote side of Kauai if your travels are taking you in that direction.
 It is an experience of a lifetime to visit this beautiful island paradise.

 Like I said, I could talk about this place all day.. but I’ll save some for another post!
-Next time I’ll be talking about activities and day trips on Kauai, including a helicopter ride over the island with no doors….not for the Acrophobic among us!
+Next time I’ll be talking about activities and day trips on Kauai, including a helicopter ride over the island with no doors….a challenge for the Acrophobic among us!

 I’d love to hear from you with any comments or questions on this or other topics on my site and you can sign up below to receive notifications of new posts.